Lacker: Fed should get out of MBS, avoid overstimulating housing

-RICHMOND, Va.
-May 3 A recovery in the U.S. housing market means the Federal Reserve should think about how to reduce its holdings of mortgage-backed securities over time in order to avoid creating another bubble in real estate, a top U.S. central banker said on Friday.
+RICHMOND, Virginia A recovery in the housing market means the Federal Reserve should think about how to reduce its holdings of mortgage-backed securities over time in order to avoid creating another bubble in real estate, a top central banker said on Friday.

 "The housing market seems like it is recovering quite well at this point.
 At some point, I think the recovery we've seen in the housing market means we ought to be thinking about shifting our portfolio away from mortgage-backed securities," said Richmond Federal Reserve President Jeffrey Lacker.